pH-7/GoodJsCode/readme.md

 ## Boat anchor (AKA [Tree Shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking))

 Never keep some unused code or commented code, _just in case_ for history reason.

-Sadly, it’s still very common to find commented code in PRs.
+Sadly, it’s still very common to find commented code in pull requests.

 Nowadays, everybody uses a version control system like git, so there is always a history where you can look and go backwards if needed.